Robson41/computer_infrastructure_assessment/README.md

 ## Setup

-Follow these steps to install the packages listed in `requirements.txt`.
+Steps to install the packages listed in `requirements.txt`.

 1. Upgrade pip and install dependencies: